samboerner/playlist-converter/README.md

 # Playlist Converter
-A python app where you can transfer playlists between Spotify, Apple Music, and YouTube.
+A python app where you can transfer playlists between Spotify and YouTube.